 How to Perform Text Analysis via Python and Advertools

 Text or content is a written source that conveys certain information in a certain structure, emotion and voice, and with different methodologies.
 Each piece of writing can be perceived as better with a specific subject in different aspects.
 Using different spelling techniques, sentence structures, or using different words makes the two texts on the same subject quite different from each other.
-It is useful to analyze content and text to see which sentence structure and form of call more useful to users and search engines.
-Python and Data Science are important terms of Holistic SEO.
-Thanks to data processing and Python, SEOs can analyze these kinds of information in a shorter time with less effort.
+It is useful to analyze content and text to see which sentence structure and form of call more helpful to users and search engines.
+Python and data science are important terms in holistic SEO.
+Thanks to data processing and Python, SEOs can analyze this kind of information in a shorter time and with less effort.

-Natural Language Processing, Natural Language Understanding, or Natural Language Generation will be some of the most popular terms and skills in the Holistic SEO future.
-I believe that when we start to generate text with AI and Trained Data Sets, we will be able to tell machines to write content according to our desires in terms of sentiment, sentence structure, or terminology.
+Natural language processing, understanding, or natural language generation will be some of the most popular terms and skills in the future of holistic SEO.
+When we generate text with AI and Trained Data Sets, we can tell machines to write content according to our desires regarding sentiment, sentence structure, or terminology.
 But for now, in this article, we will use “phrase-based” methodologies for text snippets to analyze sentences, texts, and contents.
-The phrase-based methodology looks for a specific word or phrase in specific content to understand the content’s structure, purpose, writing techniques, and sentiment analysis instead of using AI-based methods.
-In the future, we will also write guidelines for content and text analysis with AI-based methodologies through Python Libraries.
+Instead of AI-based methods, the phrase-based methodology looks for a specific word or phrase in particular content to understand the content’s structure, purpose, writing techniques, and sentiment analysis.
+In the future, we will also write content and text analysis guidelines using AI-based methodologies through Python Libraries.

-In this article, we will use Advertools which is a Python Library for SEO and SEM created by Elias Dabbas who I admire his skills.
+In this article, we will use Advertools, a Python Library for SEO and SEM created by Elias Dabbas, whom I admire for his skills.

 What is the Difference Between Absolute and Weighted Frequency?

-The definition of how often a word is used in a text is word frequency.
-It is a concept closely related to metrics like Keyword Destiny, search engines like Google, Bing or DuckDuckGo in any way and spam methods such as keyword stuffing.
+The word frequency is defined by how often a word is used in a text.
+It is a concept closely related to metrics like Keyword Density, search engines like Google, Bing or DuckDuckGo in any way and spam methods such as keyword stuffing.

 The main difference between Absolute and Weighted Frequency concerns how keyword frequency is interpreted.
-Absolute Keyword Frequency is the ratio of the number of words used to the total number of words in the text.
-Weighted Word Frequency measures how often a word is used, based on another metric in that word’s database.
-For example, in an e-commerce database, the word that generates the most profits will have a higher frequency, even if it is used less frequently.
-Similarly, when you combine two social media posts, the weighted frequency of the words in the posts will be different according to different metrics like or comment.
+Absolute Keyword Frequency is the ratio of words used to the total number of words in the text.
+Weighted Word Frequency measures how often a word is used based on another metric in that word’s database.
+For example, in an e-commerce database, the word that generates the most profits will have a higher frequency, even if used less frequently.
+Similarly, when you combine two social media posts, the weighted frequency of the words in the posts will differ according to different metrics, likes or comments.

-With this method, especially an SEO can basically calculate the “Weighted Frequency” of the words that convert or bring traffic.
+With this method, an SEO can calculate the “Weighted Frequency” of the words that convert or bring traffic.

 The necessary function for this task from Advertools is “word_frequency()”.